async-void/GamedayTracker/README.md

 ## Contact

-For any inquiries or issues, feel free to open an issue on the GitHub repository or contact me at your-email@example.com.
+For any inquiries or issues, feel free to open an issue on the GitHub repository or contact me on Discord.